warchimede/CalaCukePOC/README.md

 # CalaCukePOC [Calabash](https://github.com/calabash/calabash-ios)🍆 [Cucumber](https://cucumber.io/)🥒

 ## The Project
-The goal of the project is to demonstrate the use of [cucumber](https://cucumber.io/)🥒 and [calabash](https://github.com/calabash/calabash-ios)🍆 on a very simple iOS app.
+The goal of the project is to demonstrate the use of [cucumber](https://cucumber.io/)🥒 and [calabash](https://github.com/calabash/calabash-ios)🍆 for functional testing on a very simple iOS app.

 ## Setup
 ### Install [Bundler](https://bundler.io/) 📦